Mode veering and symmetry-protected crossings in conservative elastic waveguides: unified perturbation-theoretic interpretation and adaptive tracking: Methodology

 \subsection{Symmetry‑protected degeneracy: subspace tracking}

-When the waveguide possesses a continuous symmetry (e.g., axisymmetry in a pipe), eigenvalues may become degenerate over entire intervals.
-The most common example is the pair of $\sin(m\theta)$ and $\cos(m\theta)$ modes in a circular cylinder, which share the same eigenvalue for all wavenumbers $k$.
-In such cases, the coupling term $\mathbf{q}_j^H\mathbf{K}'\mathbf{q}_i$ vanishes identically due to symmetry, but the eigenvectors are not uniquely defined: any orthonormal basis of the two‑dimensional invariant subspace is equally valid.
-Consequently, pointwise MAC tracking between adjacent wavenumber steps is ill‑posed – the numerically computed eigenvectors may undergo arbitrary rotations within the subspace, causing the MAC to fluctuate unpredictably even when the subspace itself evolves smoothly.
+When the waveguide possesses a continuous symmetry (e.g., axisymmetry), eigenvalues may remain degenerate over the entire wavenumber range, as in the $\sin(m\theta)$ and $\cos(m\theta)$ pair of a circular cylinder.
+Although the coupling $\mathbf{q}_j^H\mathbf{K}'\mathbf{q}_i$ vanishes identically, the eigenvectors are not unique: any orthonormal basis of the invariant subspace is valid.
+Pointwise MAC tracking therefore becomes ill‑posed because numerically computed basis vectors can rotate arbitrarily between successive steps even while the subspace evolves smoothly.